Disalo/ANN_Pyspark/README.md

-# Here is an example to excecute implementation of an artificial neural network using PySpark for a binary class prediction use-case.
+# Here is an example to execute implementation of an artificial neural network using PySpark for a binary class prediction use-case.

 The dataset is provided from:
 https://archive.ics.uci.edu/ml/datasets/banknote+authentication